Heineken Green Energy: 1997 festival

-Heineken Green Energy took place for the 2nd year in 1997.
+Heineken Green Energy took place for the 2nd year in 1997 in Dublin Castle.

 1998 festival

 Heineken Green Energy took place for the 3rd year in 1998, featuring Texas and Finlay Quaye.
 A ten-track compilation CD, featuring artists such as Texas, The Divine Comedy, Catatonia, Juniper, Aslan and Suede, was given away by Hot Press to promote the festival.

 1999 festival

-Heineken Green Energy took place for the 4th year in 1999, featuring Catatonia.
+Heineken Green Energy took place for the 4th year in 1999, featuring Catatonia, The Cardigans and Gay Dad.

 2000 festival

 Heineken Green Energy took place for the 5th year in 2000, featuring Van Morrison.

 2001 festival

 Heineken Green Energy took place for the 6th year in 2001, featuring Buena Vista Social Club and JJ72.

 2002 festival

 Heineken Green Energy took place for the 7th year in 2002, featuring The White Stripes, The Hives, Muse, The Frames, Damien Rice, Bell X1, Mundy, The Revs.

 2003 festival

 Heineken Green Energy took place for the 8th year in 2003.
 It was held in Dublin over the May Bank Holiday weekend.
 2003's venues included Dublin Castle, the Ambassador, Temple Bar Music Centre, The Village and Whelan's as well as 20 other key music venues in Dublin City.
 Over the weekend approximately 40,000 people attended in excess of 17 live gigs.
 Musicians to play the 2003 festival included Groove Armada, Moloko, Gus Gus, Craig David, Stereophonics and Beck.